Educology

 doubt, take up the same methodological positions with respect to scientific research in the

-narrower sense as their non-Marxist colleagues and that they also deal with the same issues.
+narrower sense as their non-Marxist colleagues and that they also deal with the same issues.31 A

 typical example of this is the school in Russian philosophy of science which is known as ‘Logic